MilesPG/ShoppingListUI/README.md

 This is the repository for the UI section of the shopping list.

+-by Miles